pwenker/ai_and_health/docs/knowledge/a_review_of_challenges_and_opportunities_in_machine_learning_for_health.md

 -   To account for these challenges, strong assumptions must be made that cannot be statistically checked or validated; i.e., gathering more data will not help.

+### Q: According to the authors, which are the three key factors to consider with outcome definitions?

+**Answer**:

+1. Creating reliable outcomes,
+2. Understanding the relevance of an outcome clinically, and
+3. The subtlety of label leakage.

+### Q: Describe the challenge of \"label leakage\".

+**Answer**:

+-   The information collected in an individual's hospital encounter is tightly coupled across time, and this can result in information about the targeted task outcome leaking back into features.
+-   While exploiting such relationships between features and targets is a goal of learning, information leakage can render a prediction meaningless.

+***Example***:

+-   Consider predicting mortality of hospital patients using all available data up until their time of death.
+-   Such a task could lead to a pathological prediction rule---"if the ventilator is turned off in the preceding hour, predict death."
+-   This commonly happens when patients and their families decide to withdraw care at a terminal stage of illness.
+-   A machine learning algorithm trained naively on this signal would have high predictive performance by nearly any metric, yet absolutely no clinical utility.

 ### Q: Provide the authors\' argument of \"Moving from interpretation to justification\".